Rpc

 ,ros2

-method;RPC ServiceName represents the name of the RPC service.
-If not specially configured, it will use a default value bound to the protocol name.
-If the same protocol is used to provide different services, it can also be set via the
+method;RPC ServiceName indicates the name of the RPC service.
+If no special configuration is made, a default value bound to the protocol name will be used.
+If you need to provide different services using the same protocol, you can also set it via the

 SetServiceName